 At the Horse Creek Lodge along the McKenzie River, trails end just up the road from the lodge.
 Home to a number of full-service cabins perfect for groups, guests can book a shuttle to the head of the McKenzie River Trail and the O’Leary Loop Trail.
 Bike, raft and SUP rentals are also available from partnerships with nearby shops

 Perched on a bluff along Southern Oregon’s Umpqua River is the Steamboat Inn, home to river-view cabins, suites and private cottages steps from the North Umpqua Trail.
 While conveniently located along the trail, the inn also has a special history among anglers and native populations, who have fished the cold, pristine waters — considered some of the best in the nation — for generations.
-Stop through on your ride for a meal in the dining room (check their hours), or unwind after a long day in front of the in-room gas stoves.
+Stop through on your ride for a meal in the dining room and expansive outdoor patio, or unwind after a long day in front of the in-room gas stoves.

 Instead of heading back into Portland, Sandy Ridge-area mountain bikers can treat themselves to a stay at the Mt.
 Hood Oregon Resort.
 Guests can find solace in the resort’s 300 acres, home to a golf course, pool, enormous spa and two restaurants.
 And the resort’s unique Nature Concierge service, available May through October, helps you plan even more outdoor adventures, coordinate transportation and connect you with professional guides.